sütterlin, handwriting, typography-1362879.jpg

 Also, be sure to check out the writers and authors behind these stories.
 They’ve put a lot of time in effort into crafting their story for you to enjoy.
 Every writer wants to know what their fan base likes or dislikes, and what characters are popular.
 Be sure to let them know via their socials and check out their personal links.
 It would mean the world to them!

-Why Offer free flash fiction Online?
+Why Offer Literary flash fiction Online?

 Stories should be, for better or for worse, something that everyone should have access to.
 A life without fiction would be a dull, boring place.
 Whether you indulge occasionally for escapism or you are a regular reader, fiction plays an important role in the lives of millions upon millions of people all across the globe.